-In these times of increased concern for the environment, cork remains the only tree which can regenerate itself after each harvest.
+In these times of increased concern for the environment, cork remains the only tree that can regenerate itself after each harvest.

 The subsequent strippings of the tree will take place every nine years until the cork oak is approximately 150 years old.
 The tree is then replaced by a much younger one.
 The bark which grows out after the “virgin” bark has been stripped is called “refugo” bark.
 It looks entirely different as it has a much smoother surface which is brown in color.
 The first crop of “refugo” is used mostly for grinding purposes.
 The subsequent strippings yield better quality cork composed of fewer and more closed pores (grains).
 The majority of these harvests is used for the production of cork stoppers or other items requiring a finer looking appearance.

 After the stripping process, the bark remains in the forest for some days to dry or, perhaps, to be inspected by potential buyers.
 To purchase cork bark is not an easy task as the quality not only varies from forest to forest as well as from tree to tree, but even the same tree may produce varying degrees of quality cork depending on its exposure to sunlight.